-After two long years of renovations, the Montreal Biodome recently announced its reopening.
-The museum is promising some exciting new features like enhanced viewing platforms and an all-new icy entrance to its penguin habitat.
-Photos from Espace pour la vie offer a glimpse of what visitors can expect from the renovated space.\nWith plenty of new things for you to discover, the Biodome will offer visitors an even more intimate experience with nature than ever before.\nEditor's Choice: 'Brooklyn Nine-Nine' Actors Responded To The Quebec Remake Trailer & Reactions Are Mixed\n"Reconnecting with nature, appreciating it, and getting to know and understand it better is the first step in what is becoming a crucial movement to protect it," said Charles-Mathieu Brunelle, director of Espace pour la vie.\nAlong with the new observation areas in the rainforest and lynx sections plus the renovated penguin area, the Biodome has overhauled its visitor experience, making it "multisensory" and "far more immersive."\n"I invite you all to come in large numbers to see the amazing new changes at the Biodome," said Mayor Valérie Plante in an Instagram story on Thursday.\nThe Biodome officially opens to the public on August 31, 2020.\nThe first thing you'll notice is a new and improved mezzanine that dramatically shows off the building's stunning futuristic architecture.\nMarc Cramer | Curtesy of Espace pour la vie\nMathieu Rivard | Courtesy of Espace pour la vie\nIn the spirit of social distancing and health regulations, there's ample space for people to walk around safely, without any concern of being too close to others.\nTo make your walk through nature even more immersive, Espace pour la vie has created a new tour guide app that visitors can download so they can learn more about the animals they've come to observe.\nMathieu Rivard | Courtesy of Espace pour a vie\nSeveral new observations decks in the rainforest and the lynx enclosures offer views of the natural world that bring you almost right into the action.\nClaude Lafond | Courtesy of Espace pour la vie\nMarc Cramer | Courtesy of Espace pour la vie\nThe improvements don't end there, but you should definitely visit the Biodome whenever you have the chance.
-We can only show you so much, after all!\nMathieu Rivard | Courtesy of Espace pour la vie\nYou can book your tickets today to visit the new and improved Biodome today.
+After two long years of renovations, the Montreal Biodome finally opened last summer.
+The museum has exciting new features like enhanced viewing platforms and an all-new icy entrance to its penguin habitat.
+Photos from Espace pour la vie offer a glimpse of what visitors can expect from the renovated space in case you haven't gotten a chance to visit just yet.\nWith plenty of things for you to discover, the Biodome offers visitors an even more intimate experience with nature than ever before.\nEditor's Choice: 'Brooklyn Nine-Nine' Actors Responded To The Quebec Remake Trailer & Reactions Are Mixed\n"Reconnecting with nature, appreciating it, and getting to know and understand it better is the first step in what is becoming a crucial movement to protect it," said Charles-Mathieu Brunelle, director of Espace pour la vie.\nAlong with the new observation areas in the rainforest and lynx sections plus the renovated penguin area, the Biodome has overhauled its visitor experience, making it "multisensory" and "far more immersive."\n"I invite you all to come in large numbers to see the amazing new changes at the Biodome," said Mayor Valérie Plante in an Instagram story shortly before the opening last year.\nThe first thing you'll notice is an impressive mezzanine that dramatically shows off the building's stunning futuristic architecture.\nMarc Cramer | Curtesy of Espace pour la vie\nMathieu Rivard | Courtesy of Espace pour la vie\nIn the spirit of social distancing and health regulations, there's ample space for people to walk around safely, without any concern of being too close to others.\nTo make your walk through nature even more immersive, Espace pour la vie has created a tour guide app that visitors can download so they can learn more about the animals they've come to observe.\nMathieu Rivard | Courtesy of Espace pour a vie\nSeveral observation decks in the rainforest and the lynx enclosures offer views of the natural world that bring you almost right into the action.\nClaude Lafond | Courtesy of Espace pour la vie\nMarc Cramer | Courtesy of Espace pour la vie\nThe improvements don't end there, but you should definitely visit the Biodome whenever you have the chance.
+We can only show you so much, after all!\nMathieu Rivard | Courtesy of Espace pour la vie\nYou can book your tickets today to visit the Biodome today.